 We are overwhelmed by the kindness and generosity offered by the owners of Godel Technologies.
 Thank-you!

-For over ten years Olympus KeyMed has been our greatest supporter.
+For over ten years Olympus KeyMed was our greatest supporter.
 The company has donated valuable medical equipment to hospitals in Belarus; funded training for doctors and technicians; donated vehicles to support our humanitarian aid programme; printed all our calendars and Christmas cards and most of our leaflets and newsletters; and given very generous donations to support many different projects in Belarus and to fund our office in Gomel.
-Luke Calcraft, a Director of the company, has visited Belarus six times to see our projects and is much loved by many of the children and young people we support.
+Luke Calcraft, a Director of the company, visited Belarus six times to see our projects and was much loved by many of the children and young people we support.
 Sadly Luke died in 2014.

 The Raisa Gorbachev Foundation made us a grant in December 2010 of £24,000 to support the professional development of paediatric palliative care in Belarus.
-The grant will cover visits to the UK by doctors from Belarus; training visits by specialists from Britain to Belarus; and the fees for two doctors to train in the Postgraduate Diploma in Palliative Medicine at Cardiff University.
+The grant covered visits to the UK by doctors from Belarus, training visits by specialists from Britain to Belarus and the fees for two doctors to train in the Postgraduate Diploma in Palliative Medicine at Cardiff University.

 The Toy Trust

 The Ryklow Charitable Trust